 What makes characters so distinct in pro wrestling?
-The full act includes not just costumes and wigs, but also various props, some of which have become more famous than the actual characters using them.
+The full act includes not just in-ring and mic ability, but also various props, some of which have become more famous than the actual characters using them.
 Here are some of the best inanimate objects in pro wrestling history that added to the characters’ appearances, storylines, and actually made them more famous.
-Among the most memorable objects you’ll see in the list are Sting’s trusty black bat, Xavier’s female trombone, as well as Al Snow’s weird-looking mannequin head and Mick Foley’s crazy weapon.
+Among the most memorable objects you’ll see in the list are Sting’s trusty black bat, Xavier’s female trombones, as well as Al Snow’s Head and Mick Foley’s craziest weapon.

 How the Best Inanimate Objects in Pro Wrestling History Have Helped TV Characters